Reggie and the Full Effect: Say Anything/Saves The Day/Reggie and The Full Effect Album Anniversaries Tour (2014)

 On September 4, 2014, Alternative Press announced a tour featuring Say Anything, Saves the Day, and Reggie and The Full Effect.
 Say Anything would perform their debut full-length, ...Is A Real Boy, in full to celebrate its 10th anniversary.
 Saves The Day performed Through Being Cool in full for its 15th anniversary.
 Reggie and the Full Effect performed Under The Tray in full for its 11th anniversary.
 The tour was over 6 weeks and featured the members of Buffalo, NY's Pentimento as The Full Effect.
 The tour began November 14 in San Diego where up until the day after Thanksgiving, the band performed in pilgrim costumes with Dewees as a cooked turkey.
 Post-Thanksgiving, the band performed as elves with Dewees as Santa.

 41 (2017-present)

 On December 6, 2017, Pure Noise announced the release of the seventh album by Reggie and the Full Effect, titled 41.
+The album was titled after Dewees' age at the time, and in conjunction with its cover, lampoons the motif of Adele's discography (particularly 21).
 Pure Noise also released the single, "The Horrible Year", as well as announcing a spring 2018 tour with Senses Fail.
 The album was released on February 23, 2018.

 Former drummer Billy Johnson, who was a member of the band from 2006 to 2014, died on February 13, 2018.